-- If practicable, the affidavit should not exceed three pages in length (excluding annexures). - 37.
-It is not the role of any expert to opine whether an appeal should be upheld or dismissed.
+If practicable, the affidavit should not exceed three pages in length (excluding annexures).

+49. It is not the role of any expert to opine whether a development appeal should be upheld or dismissed.
+That is the role of the consent authority and, on appeal, the Court exercising the functions of the consent authority.
 Expert opinions in reports and joint reports are to deal with the contentions raised by the parties.
-Any other matter relevant to the expert's expertise, which the expert feels obliged to draw to the attention of the parties and the Court, may also be noted. - 38.
-An expert (including a parties' single expert) and the expert's report is to comply with the requirements of Division 2 of Pt 31 of the Uniform Civil Procedure Rules and the Expert Witness Code of Conduct in Schedule 7 of the Uniform Civil Procedure Rules. - 39.
-An expert witness should identify any pre-existing relationship between the expert witness, or their firm or company, and a party to the litigation. - 40.
-Experts' reports are not to repeat matters in Part A Facts of the statements of facts and contentions.
-Wherever possible, an expert should state that Part A Facts has been adopted as correct.
-If this cannot be stated, the expert should identify the matters which are disputed and state his or her position in relation to those matters. - 41.
+Any other matter relevant to the expert's expertise, which the expert feels obliged to draw to the attention of the parties and the Court, may also be noted.

+- 50. An expert (including a parties' single expert) and the expert's report are to comply with the requirements of Division 2 of Pt 31 of the Uniform Civil Procedure Rules and the Expert Witness Code of Conduct in Schedule 7 of the Uniform Civil Procedure Rules. - 51.
+An expert witness should identify any pre-existing relationship between the expert witness, or their firm or company, and a party to the litigation. - 52.
 It is the responsibility of the parties to agree the remuneration to be paid to a parties' single expert.
 This includes making provision with respect to the amount of the expert's fees and the frequency with which the expert renders accounts.
 The Court will fix the remuneration of a parties' single expert only where the parties are unable to agree that remuneration.